 Amazon Relational Database Service (Amazon RDS) provides easy-to-manage and scalable relational databases and database clusters in the AWS Cloud.
 Database instances may use one of several common database engines, such as MySQL or Microsoft SQL Server.

-Observe helps you monitor the health and activity of your RDS deployments with:
+Observe helps you monitor the health and activity of your RDS deployments with the following features:

-Datasets containing details of RDS clusters and individual DB instances, allowing you to see which instances are part of which clusters, their engine and instance class, and other attributes.
+Datasets containing details of RDS clusters and individual DB instances, allowing you to see which instances are part of which clusters, the engine and instance class, and other attributes.

-A board with at-a-glance insights, such as the number of connections, and read/write latency.
+A dashboard with at-a-glance insights, such as the number of connections, and read/write latency.